 Fun on campus and beyond

-Each day, campers travel to exciting destinations and participate in activities that will challenge them to work together as a group.
+Several days per week, campers travel to exciting destinations and participate in activities that will challenge them to work together as a group.
 Some of the trips focus on adventure, others encourage the campers to give back to the community, and some provide opportunities for sheer fun with their friends.
 On campus days are spent enjoying age-appropriate activities as a group.

 Trips from Previous Summers include: